department-of-veterans-affairs/va.gov-cms/tests/cypress/README.md

 ## Overview
 This Accessibility automation testing framework using `cypress-axe` with Cypress' built-in chromium-based electron browser as a primary 508 accessibility validator, and checks for `wcag2a` and `wcag2aa` standards./tests/accessibility/aXeAccessibilityCheck.js line:20` script).

+These tests only run in local Lando and on Tugboat for Pull Requests and they do not run on BRD (dev/staging) because there was an issue installing all the xorg-related dependencies on Amazon Linux 1 AMI.
 ## Technology
 `axe-core` accessibility validator, more information can be found at - https://www.deque.com/axe/